johnbillion/args/readme.md

 ## Sponsors

-Development of this library is sponsored by:
+The time that I spend maintaining this library and others is in part sponsored by:

 [![Automattic](assets/gh/automattic.png)](https://automattic.com)